The master’s daughters had taken two books from the book-box.

 Unskilful in a poet’s forgeries.

 That’s all I know.
 I could make neither head nor tail of the rest.

 Or I should say neither tale nor tail, for my uncle then addressed the matter of true tales and imagined tales.
 Or tails.
 And how a poet’s imaginings might make a tale (or tail) of truest truth.

 “Do you tell me,” arrkst Nero, twisting to look behind him, “that my tail which none has ever seen, is truer than the tail all see on you?”

 “It’s a platonick conceit,” sayt my uncle.
 “Deep-brained.”

 My uncle was offended.
-And I thought no more of that sonnet until I saw its false forgery imprinted before me.
+And I thought no more of that sonnet until I saw its false forgery before me.

 I turned a page, and more words came at me.